pranay-24/GitHub-pages/README.md

 # GitHub-pages
-Repo showing example of producing GitHub Pages.
+Repo showing example of using GitHub Pages to host a static website